FAQs : Frequently Asked Questions

 Awards are given to match the places.

-Relays (one per team only) score double per place.
+Relays (one per team only) score double per same number of places.

 |25.||How does FCSL calculate ages?
 [Top]|